 Finding a contractor who’s been in business in the area for 10 or more years makes them a safer bet than someone who’s either new to the area or new to the industry.
 As they say, experience is the best teacher, and someone who has been a part of the industry for longer has a better understanding of the supply chain and industry as a whole.
 While those contractors who are starting out may advertise an initially lower price, their overall cost may be more if they lack the necessary experience to provide accurate estimates for the services they offer.

 Contractors are always networked with their suppliers.
 You can tap into information on your contractor’s dependability and level of quality by talking to owners of:

 - Tile shops

 - The contractors’ desk at your favorite home improvement center

 Ask about a contractor’s career standing.
 Have they left a trail of unhappy customers in their wake if they’re reliable about paying bills?
-Your remodeling contractors should have no reservations about telling you where he gets his materials if he’s an upstanding customer.
+Your remodeling contractor should have no reservations about telling you where he gets his materials if he’s an upstanding customer.

 5) Can I see a project you’re currently running?

 Many contractors don’t actually swing hammers.
 They spend their days bidding on new work and managing their various jobs and workers.
 That makes the foreman — the one who’s working on your project every day — the most essential member of your team.
 Make sure you meet the lead member of the work team; these guys will be the ones doing the actual finished work.